filippoberti2020/esp32-ac-controller/README.md

 Project to control an air conditioner locally and remotely.

 ## Parts:
--Esp32
+- Esp32
--IR Reciver (to read and store the AC command)
+- IR Reciver (to read and store the AC command)
--IR Transmitter (to send command to the AC)
+- IR Transmitter (to send command to the AC)
--BME280
+- BME280

 ## Project Goal:
 - Monitor room temperature